NCRC takes notice of schoolgirl torture incident

 LAHORE: The National Commission on Rights of the Child (NCRC) took cognizance of torture of schoolgirl in a private school in Lahore pursuant to S.15 of NCRC Act 2017.

-The NCRC condemned the incident and said that the reported incident is violative of the United Nations Convention on the rights of the Child, the Constitution of Islamic Republic of Pakistan, Pakistan Penal Code and provincial laws and policies of Punjab.
+The National Commission on Rights of the Child condemned the incident and said that the reported incident is violative of the United Nations Convention on the rights of the Child, the Constitution of Islamic Republic of Pakistan, Pakistan Penal Code and provincial laws and policies of Punjab.

+School Education Department (SED) Punjab has constituted a committee to examine all matters of private education including legal frame-work, costs, teachers, issues, fees, child-security & safety.

-The NCRC has received 49pc of complaints from Punjab in last three years.
+The National Commission on Rights of the Child has received 49pc of complaints from Punjab in last three years.
 It also directed DCO Lahore and District Education Officer Lahore to share progress on status of provincial child protection policy and mechanism to prevent such incidents including the formation of child protection committees in the private schools and complaint handling mechanism.

 TIMERGARA: Minorities in the Lower Dir district on Monday expressed solidarity with Muslims around the world and...